PROSPER DE MESTRE

 It appears that Melanie might not have been with them

 in Martinique.
 Family letters said she had been left in the care of an aunt who was an Abbess at a Monastery at Nantes.
-This also seems to be unlikely.
+This is also being investigated.

 Melanie later married Charles

-Levistone, in Georgia, USA, so it is unclear where it was that Melanie grew up.
+Levistone, in Georgia, USA, but it is unclear where it was that Melanie grew up.

 There is a family story that Prosper's father was actually the Duke